keelback-code/wizard-name-generator/README.md

 ### Manual Testing

 I sent the live link to friends and family members for testing and feedback.
-Design and usability suggestions were considered and acted on.
+The site was received positively; design and usability suggestions were considered and acted on.
 One tester said the design reminded him of the DOS environment, which is the theme I was aiming for.
+The site was also put up in the Code Institute Slack community for feedback.

 I conducted manual testing and recorded the results as follows: